 The US Department of Health and Human Services recommends moderate aerobic activity five days per week and strength training exercises two days per week.
 Multiple studies have shown this level of exercise will help decrease obesity, depression, hypertension and diabetes.
 Try aerobic activities like walking, hiking, swimming or biking.
 When strength training, choose weights that challenge your muscles after 10-12 repetitions.

 At Ovum we strive to provide the highest level of care through our highly skilled health care professionals and with state-of-the-art technology.
 Our expert gynaecologists and obstetricians are devoted to addressing all the gynaecological needs of our patients effectively.
 Ovum Hospital consists of a highly dedicated team of doctors who are solely devoted to the welfare of women and children.
 We strive to provide the best possible care in all aspects related to women’s health.
-Our experienced and compassionate team of gynecologists, are well equipped to deal with any issues concerning women’s health which might require medical or surgical intervention.
-We have the best team of gynecologist in Bangalore who are experienced in preventive care along with other women’s health related issues.
+Our experienced and compassionate team of gynecologists, are well equipped to deal with any issues concerning women’s health which might require medical checkups or surgical intervention.
+We have the best team of gynaecologists in Bangalore who are experienced in preventive care along with other women’s health related issues.
 Our gynaecology services include management of general as well as specialised gynaecological care.
 As one of the leading gynecology hospital in Bangalore, our doctorhave experience and expertise needed to treat all gynaecological problems including, but not limited to, management of menstrual irregularities, Hysterectomy Endometriosis treatment, Fibroids removal and menopausal issues.
 We have state-of-the-art care for women of all ages.
 Our experts deal with overall care of women’s reproductive tracts and their children during pregnancy (prenatal period), childbirth and the postnatal period.
 They play an important role in sexual health, treating infertility or a sexually transmitted disease, and performing reproductive surgery.
 At Ovum, with a team of experts, we offer a compassionate and convenient destination for assessing and treating various female problems, either conventionally or laparoscopically.
 Our women care centres in Bangalore are highly equipped to provide you the quality care that every woman deserves.

 Our services include: